 City of Hope is a nationally recognized leader in the research and treatment of cancer.
 For more than a decade, U.S. News & World Report has named City of Hope one of the top cancer hospitals in America.

 City of Hope is one of the few facilities designated a comprehensive cancer center by the National Cancer Institute.

-Alex K. Wong, M.D., is a plastic surgeon and chief of the Division of Plastic Surgery.
+Alex K. Wong, M.D., is a plastic surgeon and a professor in the Division of Plastic Surgery.
 As a board-certified plastic surgeon, Dr. Wong specializes in reconstruction of defects and complex wounds after cancer treatment and surgery.